ut-ctr-nmc/peds-midblocks-intersections/README.md

 This repository serves as the distribution source for data that is used in the paper:

-> Zuniga-Garcia, Natalia, Kenneth A. Perrine, and Kara M. Kockelman.
-Analysis of Pedestrian Crashes at Intersection and Midblock Segment Levels in Texas, under review for *Journal of Transport and Health*.
+Zuniga-Garcia, Natalia, Kenneth A. Perrine, and Kara M. Kockelman.
+Predicting Pedestrian Crashes in Texas’ Intersections and Midblock Segments, under review, Sustainability.

 As referenced in the paper, these data consists of ~1-mile roadway segments that are derived from the 2018 version of the [TxDOT Roadway Invetory](https://www.txdot.gov/inside-txdot/division/transportation-planning/roadway-inventory.html), as well as street intersections that are derived from the same data source, with the assistance of [OpenStreetMap](https://www.openstreetmap.org/).